Independent Contracting- DOL

 The Biden Department of Labor (DOL) proposed a new independent contractor rule on October 11, 2022 to address what Secretary Walsh deems “misclassification” of workers.
 This would replace a current DOL rule from the Trump administration that went into effect in March 2021 – a rule which the Biden administration improperly attempted to rescind that provided clarity to the “economic realities” test used to determine the employment status of workers under the Fair Labor Standards Act (FLSA).

-DOL is accepting public comments on this regulation until December 13, 2022.
+DOL is no longer accepting public comments on this regulation.

 Notable aspects of the newly proposed DOL rule